pantrypoints/sp/content/en/research/einstein/100/author-008.md

 ---
 heading: "Author 8"
-title: "Israel"
+title: "Dr. Hans Israel"
 # date: 2024-12-12
 weight: 12
-description: "Einstein was a German physicist who made physics overly complicated by using arbitrary tensors"
+description: "The mathematical calculation of Relativity by Einstein is so erroneous, that one can only express astonishment at it."
 c: "darkgoldenrod"
 ---

-Dr. HANS ISRAEL /BERLIN MATHEMATICAL PRESENTATION OF RELATIVITY THEORY
+## Dr. Hans Israel @ Berlin

+### Mathematical Presentation Of Relativity Theory

-The mathematical calculation of Relativity [that] has been carried out by Einstein [is] so erroneous, that one can only express astonishment at it.
+The mathematical calculation of Relativity by Einstein is so erroneous, that one can only express astonishment at it.

 Some samples should suffice to prove the recklessness of his method:

 1. Substitution x — vt = x' shall not apply to the reflected beam of light of the Michelson interferometer directed against earth translation.

 The coincidence of the dormant and moving mirror is achieved in this case by the substitution x + vt = x'.

 After that, the principle of relativity no longer applies in general terms.
 Einstein himself calculates in his differential equation the velocities c — v and c + v, which correspond to the substitutions above.
 So he refuted himself !

 2. The relativistic shortening of results only in the middle interferometer mirror, while a completely different value can be calculated at the other two mirrors.
 But Einstein maintains relentlessly; After that, everything has been shortened evenly !

 3. The addition theorem of the velocities is obtained by Einstein only by the gross calculation error, two velocity systems c and w by the same coordinates and despite the new substitution to keep the factor c2 of the Lorentz transformation constant, instead of replacing c proportionally with w.

 4. In calculating the relativity factor ß, Einstein overlooks the rotational pulse of the earth's surface of 426 m/sec, while tacitly executing the motion of the solar system according to the still image of Hercules of 19 km /sec the beam of light.
 This with sun-ether as the reference system, which results in a carrying [or entrainment] of the light beam in contrast to the relativity principle.

 5. Since the aberration is a consequence of free aether-vibrations, while the Michelson interference occurs with earth-bound light, there is no reason at all that both light types behave identically.

 Rather, earth light must be internally related to the earth's potential.

-6. By reshaping Maxwell's light wave equation: x2 + y2 +z2 -c2 t2 = 1, the t-coordinate acquires a
-certain position without resulting in a physical change or a fourth dimension.
+6. By reshaping Maxwell's light wave equation: x2 + y2 +z2 -c2 t2 = 1, the t-coordinate acquires a certain position without resulting in a physical change or a fourth dimension.

 7. The gravitational field cannot be replaced by an accelerated system because both systems are not equivalent.
 The substitution therefore does not give a coincidence of the gravitational field with the opposite accelerated system.

 8. The Newtonian law of gravity finds Einstein only by the inadmissible substitution ds = dx4 = dt.
 It swaps categories of different senses and confuses mathematical equality with physical equivalence.